peteroupc/peteroupc.github.io/colorgen.md

 [^6]: For information on how defective color vision can be simulated, see "[**Color Blindness Simulation Research**](http://ixora.io/projects/colorblindness/color-blindness-simulation-research/)", by "Jim".

-[^7]: Color display devices are often made up of tiny areas with "red", "green", and "blue" dots, but [**don't necessarily map these areas one-to-one to pixels**](https://alvyray.com/Memos/CG/Microsoft/6_pixel.pdf).
-These dots may not necessarily be "red", "green", and "blue" nowadays; indeed recent display devices and luminaires are likely to be made of areas with, say "red", "green", "blue", and "white", or RGBW, rather than just three kinds of dots.
-Ideally, color spaces following the _RGBW color model_, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
+[^7]: Color display devices are often made up of tiny areas with "red", "green", and "blue" dots or strips, but [**don't necessarily map these areas one-to-one to pixels**](https://alvyray.com/Memos/CG/Microsoft/6_pixel.pdf).
+These dots or strips may not necessarily be "red", "green", and "blue" nowadays; indeed recent display devices and luminaires are likely to be made of areas with, say "red", "green", "blue", and "white", or RGBW, rather than just three kinds of dots or strips.
+Ideally, color spaces following the _RGBW color model_, or similar color models, describe the intensity those dots or strips should have in order to reproduce certain colors.
 Such color spaces, though, are not yet of practical interest to most programmers outside the development of solid-state lighting, luminaires, or display devices, or of software to control them.

 [^8]: Smith, A.R., "[**Alpha and the History of Digital Compositing**](http://alvyray.com/Memos/CG/Microsoft/7_alpha.pdf)", Microsoft Technical Memo 7 (1995).